yotan-dev/mad-island-mods/README.md

 Please let me know if you are depending on it :)

+### Extended H-System

+This mod rewrites the H-scenes in a pluggable way.
+It does not include new scenes (yet), and by itself it doesn't change anything, but it allows modders (myself included) to do some stuff with the scenes.

+You can configure whether you want it to replace the original scenes or not, but most mods will need you to replace it, and it is the default config.
+You can change that on `BepInEx/config/ExtendedHSystem.json`

+I plan to make certain scenes that are specific to some moments available in other, but no promises here...

+> ⚠️ When using the replacement mode, new scenes added to the game by the devs won't work until I update this mod.

+**For mod developers:**

+Please, don't use it yet, as I am still trying to figure out the best API for it ( suggestions are welcome :) )

+My idea is that you will be able to hook into certain parts of the scene and perform additional things over the scene, including removing the original "events" and adding new ones.

+You can also use it to trigger scenes by yourself.

+**Requirements:**

+1. Yotan Mod Core must be installed.

 ### Gallery

 By far the most ambitious of those mods.
 This implements a Gallery of game scenes.